 There are so many great books for kids about India!
 We read a bunch and I keep finding more that I want to read even though we’ve since moved on in our studies!
 I think we could do a whole year studying India through fiction!
 It’s sure a year this mama would enjoy!

 So, first I’ll list the books we actually had time to read, and then I’ll add a second list of the ones we didn’t get to or found after we had finished our mini-unit but that we really want to read.
-This is as much to help me next time I teach this as it is to help you! 🙂 I have included Amazon affiliate links for your convenience and to help support our ongoing ministry here in Southeast Asia.
+This is as much to help me next time I teach this as it is to help you! 🙂 I have included Amazon affiliate links for your convenience.

 Books We Read